 - Let you review potentially risky orders before capturing funds and fulfillment.

 - Warn you of potentially fraudulent orders or cancel orders outright.

-If a payment is made using a third-party payment provider, then that payment cannot be cancelled automatically using the the Fraud Filter app.
+If a payment is made using a third-party payment provider, then that payment cannot be canceled automatically using the the Fraud Filter app.

 Set up Fraud Filter rules

-Fraud Filter rules need to be created carefully to cover fraud cases and avoid blocking legitimate orders.
+Fraud Filter rules need to be created carefully to cover fraud cases and avoid canceling or flagging legitimate orders.
 Fraud Filter rules don't guarantee that chargebacks won’t happen.
 Fraud Filter does not guarantee protection from fraudulent orders.